harshpandey002/react-game-info/README.md

 # react-game-info

-This application fetches data from an API about the Upcoming, Popular and Newly released games.\
+This application is deployed using Netlify.\
-Info like Release Date, Rating, supported Platforms and Gameplay Screenshots are fetched and displayed.\
+Info like Release Date, Rating, supported Platforms and Gameplay Screenshots are fetched from the API and displayed.\
-Information for specific games can also be searched by the user.
+Information for specific games can also be searched by the user.\
+This application is created for the purpose of learning Redux and fetching data from API.

 ## Available Scripts